• Skip to primary navigation

 Brazilian rice:

-• Chop the onion and the garlic cloves very finely.
+• Saute: Chop the onion and the garlic cloves very finely.
 Heat the oil in a small pot and saute the onion and the garlic until soft.
 Add the rice and stir to coat.
 Continue stirring the rice in the pot for about 3 or 4 minutes.

 Notes

-2. I have often made the stew with salmon fillets instead of cod.
+2. Fish choice: I have often made the stew with salmon fillets instead of cod.
 Or salmon/cod combined with pollack fillets.
 Pollack is not a firm sort of fish.
 Only add it to the stew during the last 3 or 4 minutes of the cooking time.

-3. You can use homemade fish stock or a good brand of fish stock.
+3. Stock: You can use homemade fish stock or a good brand of fish stock.
 If you cannot find fish stock, use a light vegetable broth.

-4. Lime is perfect, but if I don't have it I use lemon juice.
+4. Lime is perfect, but if I don't have it, I use lemon juice.

 5. Basmati rice, for instance.